NICMx/rdap-server/response-privacy.md

 ## Using custom roles

 The declaration and use of custom roles is optional.
-If the implementer wishes to use custom roles, these must be first defined at the [server configuration](behavior-configuration.html#user_roles).
+If the implementer wishes to use custom roles, these must be first defined when [Configuring Red Dog's Server Behavior](behavior-configuration.html#user_roles).
 The roles configured can be used at the privacy settings of each object.

 To simplify the explanation of the custom roles use, the same example will be taken (`WEB-INF/privacy/domain.properties`) and used only with custom roles mixtures.
 The file can be modified as follows, assuming that the roles **president**, **governor**, and **judge** are already configured: